C++ set max_size

 Example 1

-Let's see the simple example to calculate the maximum size of the set:
+Let's explore a straightforward example to determine the maximum size of a set:

 #include <iostream>